 Prof Nidhal GuessoumExecutive Committee

 Nidhal Guessoum is an astrophysicist; he graduated from the University of California, and was a researcher at NASA’s Goddard Space Flight Center.
-He is Professor and Interim Head of Physics at the American University of Sharjah.
+He is Professor of Physics and Astronomy at the American University of Sharjah, UAE.